 Prior to joining Brown, I was Director of Content and Strategy at the Harvard Global Health Institute and led Programs and Special Projects at The Nieman Foundation for Journalism at Harvard.
 I founded Nieman’s Trauma Journalism Program and Global Health Reporting Fellowships, and teach trauma and resilience workshops for journalists.
 I created Nieman’s first online guide, coveringflu.org, initiated key conversations on issues such as Immigration, Covering Elections, and Covering Violence and Tragedy, and led explorations of the role of truth in a changing media ecosystem through projects such as “From Watergate to Wikileaks” (2010) and Truth in the Social Media Age (2012).

 Throughout my career, I have worked as a foreign correspondent, feature writer, editor, photographer, newsroom leader and occasional hiking tour guide on three continents.
 My stories have been published in TIME, The Boston Globe, Geo, Sueddeutsche Zeitung, Frankfurter Allgemeine, and many other publications.
-A 2001 Nieman Foundation for Journalism Fellow, I am also a senior advisor to the Trust for Trauma Journalism and a board member at RiffReporter.
-On Twitter, you can find me @Stefanie2000
+I was a 2001 Nieman Fellow at Harvard University.
+On Twitter, you can find me @Stef_Friedhoff